admin-shell-io/aasx-IdentityServer4/README.md

 ).
 See [ChangesMade](https://github.com/admin-shell-io/aasx-IdentityServer4/blob/master/ChangesMade) for the applied specific changes.

+IdentityServer4 already included ConsolePrivateKeyJwtClient, but this standard client only included a single certificate.
+This was extended by the Industrie 4.0 certificate chain.
+By JWT and X5C this certificate chain is transmitted to the IdentityServer4.
+The certificate chain is checked against root-certifcates which are loaded at startup from the /root directory.
+The signature of the JWT is also checked by the just transmitted user certificate as part of the chain.
+See admin-shell-io.com/screencast with a running demo.

 There is no specific release published.
 Please compile with [`build.sh`](build.sh) or [`build.ps1`](build.ps1) yourself.

 ### Docker Image